mpcq-network/mpcq-mirror-node/test/src/test/resources/solidity/README.md

-# Hedera Mirror Node Sample Smart Contract Project
+# MPCQ Mirror Node Sample Smart Contract Project

 This project demonstrates a basic smart contract use case using the [Hardhat](https://hardhat.org/) ethereum development environment.
 It comes with some sample contracts, test files for those contracts, a sample script that deploys that